FiberCel Surgical Bone Product Lawsuit

 Get Legal Help Pursuing a Surgical Bone Product Settlement

-If you underwent an orthopedic or spinal surgery that used FiberCel and were later diagnosed with tuberculosis, you may be able to pursue compensation for your illness and hold the manufacturers of this contaminated product responsible for their negligence — and Sokolove Law may be able to help.
+If you underwent an orthopedic or spinal surgery that used FiberCel and were later diagnosed with tuberculosis, you may be able to pursue compensation for your illness and hold the manufacturers of this contaminated product responsible for their negligence.

-As an established personal injury law firm, we have over 40 years of experience helping people like you hold companies accountable for their negligence and wrongdoings.
+As an established personal injury law firm, Sokolove Law has over 40 years of experience helping people like you hold companies accountable for their negligence and wrongdoings.

 FiberCel Lawsuit FAQs